Helen Achilleos explains how to recognise the signs and offers advice on dealing with a workplace bully

-Bullying results in gratification for the bully, where bully can feel some sense of superiority
+Bullying results in gratification for the bully, where the bully can feel some sense of superiority

 Bullying is NOT a relationship issue or a conflict that both parties have contributed to in some way.
 It is entirely an issue of inappropriate workplace behaviour.

-When good natured ribbing turns ugly it is one of the subtle ways a bully can use to create distress.
+When good-natured ribbing turns ugly it is one of the subtle ways a bully can use to create distress.
 When the joke is no longer funny and causes obvious pain yet they persist while knowing full well the pain they are causing, The bully will pretend to not realize the impact they are having and will joke with co-workers about how the target just can’t take a joke and has no sense of humour.
-In this way the bully begins to sow seeds in the minds of co-workers that the target is touchy, thin skinned, even mentally unbalanced.
+In this way, the bully begins to sow seeds in the minds of co-workers that the target is touchy, thin-skinned, and even mentally unbalanced.

 Understand the Stages of the Process